iftemum/major-project/Major Project Folder/proposal.md

 - Enemy Spaceships

-- Bullets from enemies

 - Bullets from player

-- A Starting Screen

-- A Scoreboard
+- Enemies will have hit boxes and disappear when hit by a bullet

 - A Space background

+- Move horizontally with help of keys

 ## Nice to have list

+- A Starting Screen

+- enemies that will come in different waves

 - High Score menu

 - equippable upgrades in game

+- increasing difficulty

+- A Scoreboard

+- Sound